geodesicraft/.github/profile/README.md

+Geodesicraft is a suite of tools for creating and understanding geodesic domes.

+## Web Interface
+A tool to visualize domes and change their geometry.

+## Plugin for Minecraft servers
-Geodesicraft is a tool for creating geodesic domes.
-The development is starting with the web interface which will help visualize domes and change their geometry.
-A plugin for Minecraft: Java Edition running on Spigot servers will be developed next.
-This plugin will integrate with FastAsyncWorldEdit and allow you to generate domes in-game by copy and pasting commands which you generate in the web interface.
+A plugin for Minecraft: Java Edition running on Spigot servers.
+This plugin integrates with FastAsyncWorldEdit and allow you to generate domes in-game by copy and pasting commands from the web interface.